KevinKuchinski/FluViewer/README.md

 ```

 ## FluViewer Output
+FluViewer generates three outputfiles:
-FluViewer generates a FASTA file containing consensus sequences for influenza A virus genome segments and a report TSV file.
+1. A FASTA file containing consensus sequences for influenza A virus genome segments
+2. A sorted BAM file with reads mapped to either the choosen reference sequences (align mode) or the assembled contigs (assembly mode)
+3. A report TSV file describing segment, subtype, and sequencing metrics for each consensus sequence

 Headers in the FASTA file have the following format:
 ```
 >output_name_unique_sequence_number|segment|subject
 ```